kmaasilan/cse15l-lab-reports/LabReport3.md

   The current directory is `~/Documents/GitHub/docsearch/technical`.
   Command: `grep -r -n "Background" .`
   ![Image](Lab3_SSH_grep_-n_dir.PNG)\
-  This command prints the line and file in which "Background", the specified phrase, appears in the current directory, the specified directory, and its sub directories.
+  This command prints the line and file in which "Background", the specified phrase, appears in the current directory, the specified directory, and its sub-directories.
 This command is useful for checking where exactly a phrase is in a batch of files.
 This option could be used in a script to search specifically for files that have a certain phrase on a certain line.